 An artist took $84,000 in cash from a museum and handed in blank canvases titled "Take the Money and Run."
 He's been ordered to return some of it

 In 2021, a Danish artist was given $84,000 by a museum to use in a work of art – and he found a clever and devious use for the cash: He pocketed it.
 Instead of using the money in his work, Jens Haaning turned in two blank canvases, titling them "Take the Money and Run."
-Now, he has been ordered to return at least some of the money, BBC News reports.
+A court in Copenhagen ruled this week he has to pay at least some of it back.

-The Kunsten Museum of Modern Art in Aalborg, Denmark had asked Haaning to recreate two of his previous works, which used actual money to show the average incomes of Denmark and Austria, Haaning said in a news release in September 2021.
-The museum gave Haaning extra euros to create updated pieces, and museum director Lasse Andersson told CBS News they had a contract.
+The Kunsten Museum of Modern Art in Aalborg, Denmark had asked Haaning to update two of his previous works, which used actual money to show the average incomes of Denmark and Austria, the museum said in a news release.

-The "$84,000 US dollars to be displayed in the work is not Jens' and that it must be paid back when the exhibition closes on 16 January 2022," Andersson said.
+"Kunsten transferred the necessary funds to the artist's personal bank account, having entered into a contract with Jens Haaning stipulating that he would return the money to Kunsten when the exhibition closed on 16 January 2022," the news release reads.

+Lasse Andersson, director of the Kunsten Museum of Modern Art, told CBS News when the story first broke in 2021 that the $84,000 to be displayed in the art was not Haaning's.

 But instead of delivering art using real money, Haaning delivered a twist.
 The frames that were meant to be filled with cash were empty.
 The title was changed to "Take the Money and Run."
 And the museum accepted it.